 Food, water and energy -- they may not seem like they are connected but the systems that help produce and bring fresh food and energy as well as clean, abundant water to you, are intertwined.

 Freshwater is literally the lifeblood of agriculture.
 Learn why water is important to agriculture and how agriculture can impact water.

 Energy has always been essential for the production of food.
 Prior to the industrial revolution, the primary energy input for agriculture was the sun.
 As a result of the industrialization and consolidation of agriculture, food production has become

 It takes a significant amount of water to create energy, and a significant amount of energy to move and treat water.

 How are food, water and energy connected?
 Find out in "Food, Water and Energy: Know the Nexus," a new paper that explains how and where these systems intersect, how they rely upon each other to function and how they can have a significant impact on

 Happy Holidays!
-It’s BEST OF listmaking-time these days, and in spite of the groans of the blogosphere, we couldn’t resist taking stock of the past year.
-So now, in the second of two installments, here’s an Ecocentric look back at s
+It's BEST OF listmaking-time these days, and in spite of the groans of the blogosphere, we couldn't resist taking stock of the past year.
+So now, in the second of two installments, here's an Ecocentric look back at some of the most

 We're experiencing the food, water and energy nexus first-hand.
 The worst drought since 1956 might produce significant impacts on food and fuel prices and could cause urban water supplies in some US regions to dry up.